MarcoPittarello/iPastoralist/README.md

 data<-as.data.frame(data)
 ```

-Now we can select from the whole database only the columns with plant
+From the whole database, the columns related to plant species names and
-species names and surveys, i.e. as specified in “Data input format”
+all surveys are selected, i.e. as specified in “Data input format”
 section

 ``` r